Red Chinese Mulberries

 Inventory, lb : 0

 Thai Pepper leaves are smooth, green leaves that grow up to 8cm long.
-They grow on the Thai chili plant, which bears green or red fruit, and are best harvested when they are young.
+The oblong, ovate leaves grow on the Thai chili plant, which bears green or red fruit.
+The leaves are best harvested when they are young.
 Unlike the fruit, Thai Pepper leaves have little to no heat, and instead offer pepper-like, grassy flavor nuances and a mild bitterness.
+Depending on the cultivar, they may provide a lingering heat - not unlike the chili fruit itself.

 Thai Pepper leaves are available year-round.

 Thai Pepper leaves grow on the Thai chili plant, which is an herbaceous plant belonging to the genus Capsicum in the nightshade family.
-The Thai chili plant is botanically referred to as Capsicum annuum, and subcategorized in the longum group.
-The small Thai Pepper fruit, also known as Bird’s Eye chili, is notorious for its extreme spiciness, and its use in Thai, Malaysian, Singaporean, Indonesian, Laotian and Khmer cooking is widely known.
-Although the Thai Pepper leaves are edible and are sometimes used in curries, as a garnish, or as a soup green, they are usually discarded.
+There is no pure or standard form of Thai chili.
+In general, chilis in Thailand fall under the botanical classification of either as Capsicum annuum or Capsicum frutescens, and are subcategorized in the longum group.
+The Thai Pepper fruit in general is notorious for its extreme spiciness, and its use in Thai, Malaysian, Singaporean, Indonesian, Laotian and Khmer cooking is widely known.
+Leaves from other nightshade plants are TOXIC, but there is little evidence to suggest that this is the case with leaves from the chili plant.
+Thai Pepper leaves are classified as edible, but it is suggested that they be cooked before consumption.
+They are sometimes used in curries, as a garnish, or as a soup green.

 Like other chili leaves, Thai Pepper leaves contain a small amount of protein, and are a good source of Vitamins A and B. They also contain a small amount of capsaicin, the component in the chili pepper fruit that causes a burning sensation.

 Thai Pepper leaves are mildly bitter, and may be used as a garnish or as a soup green, to be added at the end of cooking.
-They can be used in place of green chilies as a colorant for Thai green curry paste.
-The Thai Pepper leaves are pureed with water, strained, then added to the paste, giving it an attractive, bright green hue without adding the burning heat of the chili fruit.
+Thai Pepper leaves should be cooked before being eaten.
+To use the leaves, first remove them from their stems.
 Some home cooks have experimented with Thai Pepper leaves in stir fries, pairing them with garlic, chicken or pork.
 When cooked, the Thai Pepper leaf is akin to water spinach, also known as kang kong.
+They can also be used in place of green chilies as a colorant for Thai green curry paste.
+The Thai Pepper leaves are pureed with water, strained, then added to the paste, giving it an attractive, bright green hue without adding the burning heat of the chili fruit.
 To store, place Thai Pepper leaves in an airtight container and refrigerate for up to a week.
 Thai Pepper leaves can also be frozen.

 Chili pepper leaves have medicinal uses.
 Leaves from varieties found in China have been used as mouthwashes, and the juice of chili leaves in Javanese traditional medicine was useful as a counter-irritant for the skin after childbirth.
 The Thai Pepper leaf shows up in Thai cuisine as a garnish or potherb, although it does not share the same elevated status as the kaffir lime leaf or the galangal leaf.